andreaskou/PHPBB_IUM/README.md

 * Exclude/Include forums for the e-mail reminder.
 * Option to self delete for a user. (with or without admins approval)
 * Ignore users.
 List of users that the ext should not send reminders
-* In future release admin will be able to send reminders to individual inactive users
+* Admin is able to send reminders to individual inactive users

 ## Installation